trebor/soul-bound/rfc.md

   * Must be locked for identity lifetime
   * Slashed for protocol violations
   * Cannot be withdrawn while identity active
+  * Stake Locking Requirements:
+    * Stake MUST be locked in escrow before minting
+    * Lock MUST be maintained for identity lifetime
+    * Early withdrawal attempts MUST be rejected
+    * Lock MUST be enforced by smart contract

 * **Minting Fee (F_mint)**
   * Paid to validators